Professional drivers can choose to own and run an owner operator trucking business.

 There are three ways to be an owner operator.

-- Lease a truck from a company and carry company dispatched freight
+- Lease a truck from a company and carry company dispatched freight.
+(Check out these Lease-Purchase trucking jobs)

 - Own your truck and work with a company to carry their freight